 What should you look for in a professional EMF home inspector?
 Let’s take a look:

 1).
 Ask for a referral: chances are you may know someone who has hired an EMF home inspector.
 You can check with family, friends, colleagues, etc. to see if they can offer a referral to a reputable EMF inspector.

 2).
 Certification & a license: look for a professional who has gone through a certification process.
 This isn’t necessarily required, but it’s better to use someone who has been educated on EMF radiation, how to measure it, etc. It’s also a good idea to choose an inspector who has several years of experience.

 3).
 Types of EMFs measured: it’s a good idea to choose a professional who tests for these types of EMFs:

-- ELF & VLF: from powerlines, electrical panels, wiring, light fixtures, appliances, computers, TVs, etc.
+ELF & VLF: from powerlines, electrical panels, wiring, light fixtures, etc.

-An EMF survey of a new property is safe for you and your family.
+An EMF survey of a new property is for the safety of you and your family.
 And if you’re preparing to sell your home, you can rest assured the property value will not be affected if the EMF exposure is low.

 Look for a professional EMF home inspector—it’s the best route to ensure the testing is done properly, and the property is truly safe.